 Howdy, everyone!
-This is the first Technical Series article and I am ridiculously excited to dive into some topics that many node runners and Lightning users in general hear about but may be unsure of what it actually is or what it is for.
-A lot of topics that we will be discussing in this series are not necessarily required to run a good routing node, or even use Lightning, but for those who want to dive deeper I think you will find a lot of value.
+This is the first Technical Series article, and I am ridiculously excited to dive into some topics that many node runners and Lightning users generally hear about but may be unsure of what it is or what it is for.
+Many topics we will discuss in this series are not necessarily required to run a good routing node or even use Lightning, but for those who want to dive deeper, I think you will find a lot of value.
 This week we will be talking about Keysend.

 First, a bit of background.
 The Lightning Network payment mechanism has historically revolved around what is called BOLT 11, which describes in detail the technical nature of the lightning invoice.
 A BOLT 11 invoice is generated by a user of the Lightning Network who wants to receive a payment.

 For example, if I mowed Bob’s lawn and want payment from Bob on the Lightning Network, I would need to generate an invoice and give Bob that invoice either through text string or QR code.
-But…what if Bob could pay me using lightning without me having to generate an invoice?
-By providing him with just my Lightning node’s public key, Bob can pay me an unlimited amount of times with no invoices required.
+But…what if Bob could pay me using Lightning without me having to generate an invoice?
+By providing him with just my Lightning node’s public key, Bob can pay me unlimited times with no invoices required.

 What else can Keysend enable?

-Most Lightning Network implementations have a form of Keysend, including LND, and C-Lightning.
-With Keysend, Lightning users are able to more easily accept donations, report earnings, and build Lightning-only APIs.
+Most Lightning Network implementations have a form of Keysend, including LND and C-Lightning.
+With Keysend, Lightning users can more easily accept donations, report earnings, and build Lightning-only APIs.
 Further innovations around chat (ex.
 Sphinx Chat) or streaming payments (Podcasting 2.0, Breez) could also be accomplished by sending extra information with the onion packet that envelopes the payment information.

 What does a Keysend payment look like?

-The payment data that is sent into the network carries required information.
+The payment data that is sent into the network carries the required information.
 This information includes an encoded amount of sats to send, a message, and a preimage.
-After the payment reaches the destination and the receiving node accepts the payment, the preimage is revealed and payment is confirmed.
-A keysend payment is end-to-end encrypted which means none of the nodes moving the payment are able to fully unwrap the package and discover the preimage.
-Only the final destination is able to do that.
+After the payment reaches the destination and the receiving node accepts the payment, the preimage is revealed, and payment is confirmed.
+A keysend payment is end-to-end encrypted which means none of the nodes moving the payment can unwrap the package and discover the preimage fully.
+Only the final destination can do that.

 How is the Data Sent?

-The onion wrapped data is transmitted along a route that is hidden from the nodes moving the payment.
-This data package gets incrementally unwrapped as the payment travels along hops to it’s final destination.
+The onion-wrapped data is transmitted along a hidden route from the nodes moving the payment.
+This data package gets incrementally unwrapped as the payment travels along hops to its final destination.

 How do I receive a Keysend payment?